 Adrenaline is a hormone released from the adrenal glands and its major action, together with noradrenaline, is to prepare the body for 'fight or flight'.

-Acromegaly is a condition that develops due to overproduction of growth hormone usually caused by a benign tumour of the pituitary gland.
-It leads to an increase in size of the hands and feet, and a change in the appearance of the face.
+Acromegaly is a condition that develops due to overproduction of growth hormone, usually caused by a benign tumour of the pituitary gland.
+It leads to an increase in size of the hands and feet, a change in the appearance of the face and enlargement of the internal organs.

 the uptake of a substance by a tissue in the body.
 For example, nutrients are absorbed through the wall of the intestine following a meal.